microsoft/pxt-calliope/docs/projects/wallet/make.md

 ## Protecting those buttons!

-The buttons of the @boarname@ are left vulnerable to being ripped out.
+The buttons of the @boardname@ are left vulnerable to being ripped out.

 ![](/static/mb/projects/wallet/rug1.jpg)